 Well done Drupal, and congratulations.

-Well, following on from the success of the Google Summer of Code program, Google has today launched a contest for pre-university students (high school and secondary school students) aimed at encouraging young people to participate in open source projects.
+The Google Highly Open Participation Contest for pre-university students (high school and secondary school students) aimed at encouraging young people to participate in open source projects.
 Joomla! is proud to have been invited to join with nine other open source organisations for this pilot program.
 Tomasz DobrzyDski was unanimously selected as Joomla!'s 2008 Grand Prize Winner of the Google Highly Open Participation Contest.
 Tomasz completed seven tasks during the competition.

 - Translate part of the Installation Manual to a non-English Language - forum thread

 - Create a Blog Entry Date Calendar Icon Plugin for Joomla! v 1.5 - forum thread